 CRM tools such as SaleForce.com or PipeDrive.com can help track content used in stay-in-touch programs and provide data on prospect responses.
 Google Analytics reports on which content is most popular, and provides a wealth of information on the results of content distribution strategies.
 Also, search engines love content.
 These strategies will not only help you keep in touch with prospects, but also improve your organic search engine rankings.
 The goal is to focus on automation and reaching a maximum number of people with content they want to read and share with others.
 This is part of the sales process, and your sales team will play an important role in writing and distributing this content to the right prospects.

 The Internet has proved to be the best lead generator in history.
 It has become both the local and global Yellow Pages, replacing the phone book and providing unlimited information about your products and services to prospective customers, without excessive fees.
-This chapter has made the case that successful salespeople must learn to create qualified leads from web marketing efforts.
+This chapter has made the case that successful salespeople must learn to create qualified leads from strategic digital marketing efforts.
 The sales team may be the business leader’s best resource for building a winning digital marketing team and increasing sales.

 Action Items from the Past Three Blog Posts